tldr-pages/tldr/README.md

 - [kb](https://github.com/gnebbia/kb)
   is a minimalist command-line knowledge base manager. kb can be used to organize your notes and cheatsheets in a minimalist and clean way.
-It supports  non-text files also.
+It also supports non-text files.

 - [eg](https://github.com/srsudar/eg)
   provides detailed examples with explanations on the command-line.